-CFRP Laminates in Shear Strengthening of Concrete Beams
+NSM CFRP Bars in Shear Strengthening of Concrete Girders

-This paper presents the results of an experimental study that investigated the shear strength contribution of carbon fiber reinforced polymer (CFRP) bars attached with concrete beams using a near surface mounted (NSM) technique.
+Shear failure is a common problem in concrete members.
+Currently, there is no established method for NSM FRP strengthening of concrete members in shear.
 In this research, four concrete beams were cast with regular steel reinforcement in flexure.
-The control beam had typical shear steel and the other three beams were strengthened in shear with CFRP bars.
-Strain gauges were attached with the shear reinforcement of all four beams at various shear critical locations.
+The control beam had typical shear steel and the other three beams were strengthened in shear with CFRP bars attached using the NSM technique.
+Strain gages were attached with the shear reinforcement of all four beams at various shear critical locations.
 Strains during loading to failure of the beams were recorded using a data acquisition system.
-The performance of the NSM technique was found to be very effective with no occurrence of delamination, debonding or fracture of FRP.
-Effective strains in the NSM CFRP bars were determined through analyzing the collected strain data.
-A new formula to calculate the nominal shear strength provided by NSM CFRP bars has also been proposed.
+Performance of NSM technique was found to be very effective with no occurrence of delamination, debonding or fracture of FRP.
+Effective strains in the NSM CFRP bars were determined analyzing the collected strain data.
+A new formula to calculate shear strength provided by NSM CFRP bars has also been proposed.

 Structural Condition Assessment of a Parking Deck using GPR